Septic Services in League City, TX

 Hurricane and Flood Exposure

 Hurricane Harvey hit League City hard in August 2017.
 Clear Creek hit record levels, and catastrophic flooding swept through neighborhoods across the city.
-According to city damage assessments, about 25% of League City's homes were affected or damaged.
+About 25% of League City's homes were affected or damaged.
 The Bay Ridge neighborhood was especially hard hit, with over 90% of homes flooded.

 Flooding devastates septic systems.
 Prolonged saturation prevents drain fields from treating wastewater, sewage backs up or surfaces in yards, and contaminated floodwater enters the tank itself.
-Research published by the National Institutes of Health found elevated fecal indicator bacteria in Clear Lake waters after Harvey, partly from overwhelmed septic systems and sewage overflows.
+After Harvey, research at Clear Lake found elevated fecal indicator bacteria in the water, partly from overwhelmed septic systems and sewage overflows.
 The city has since invested $145 million in drainage improvements, but the flood risk hasn't gone away.
-Updated FEMA flood maps place 3,730 League City homes in the 100-year floodplain and 7,378 in the 500-year floodplain.
+Updated FEMA maps now place 3,730 League City homes in the 100-year floodplain and 7,378 in the 500-year floodplain.
 If your property is in either zone, post-storm inspections are worth the cost.

 All systems must comply with TCEQ's 30 TAC Chapter 285, and the permitting authority has 30 days to approve or deny your application.
 For questions, contact the Galveston County Health District Environmental Health Services at 409-938-2411.